SeviJordi/WGS_to_AMR/README.md

 Improved prediction of AMR in *Klebsiella pneumoniae* using machine learning

 ---
-This repository contains the data and scripts to predict antimicrobial resistance (AMR) to amikacin, fosfomycin and piperacillin/tazobactm on *K. pneumoniae* using machine learning.
+This repository contains the data and scripts to predict antimicrobial resistance (AMR) to amikacin, aztreonam, ceftazidime, ciprofloxacin, cefepime, fosfomycin, gentamicin, imipenem, meropenem, tobramycin and piperacillin/tazobactam on *K. pneumoniae* using machine learning.

 ## Installation